aimacintyre/xdsl-modem-fw-tools/README.md

    risk of failure.

 ## Extracting and decompressing firmware images from DrayTek device firmware files
-Draytek (https://www.draytek.com/) have manufactured a number of modems based on Lantiq xDSL chipsets, such as:
+Draytek (https://www.draytek.com/) has manufactured a number of modems based on Lantiq xDSL chipsets, such as:
 - Vigor 130 (VR9)
 - Vigor 2760-Delight (VR9)